vivekratr/Eremos/README.md

 ## Contributing

 We’re open to contributors.
-If you know TypeScript and like agent-based systems, check `example.ts` and build your own observer.
+If you are experienced in TypeScript and like agent-based systems, check `example.ts` and build your own observer.

 ---